 CIP-010-2: Configuration Change Management and Vulnerability Assessments

 Can you contain your excitement?
 We’re finally at the shiny, new requirement for Transient Cyber Assets and Removable Media!
 Consensus.
-The juicy details are in Attachment 1 specified by R4.
+The juicy details are in Attachment 1

 The controls themselves are not overly onerous and include what many would consider best practices.
 For transient assets, you must have processes for authorization and mitigation of vulnerabilities, malicious code and unauthorized use.
 These apply, with some exception, whether the assets are owned by the entity itself or a third party provider.